StructLab/CCSTMS-Data-Model/README.md

 ## License

 This repository follows *EUPL* license agreement for authorized usage.
 Please refer to the [European Union Public License](https://eupl.eu/1.2/en/) for more information.

----

-Thank you for visiting the CCS/TMS Data Model Repository!